Tingidae: Phylogeny

-Members have been found in the fossil record from the Early Cretaceous onwards, with the oldest being Sinaldocader from the Early Cretaceous Zaza Formation of Buryatia, Russia.
+Members have been found in the fossil record from the Middle Triassic onwards, with the oldest being Archetingis from the Middle Triassic Meride Limestone.
+The second oldest fossil record of this family is Sinaldocader from the Early Cretaceous Zaza Formation of Buryatia, Russia.
 A new subfamily and genus of Tingidae was recently discovered in a piece of Burmese amber.
 The preserved bug was assigned to the family Tingidae since it shared important morphological characteristics such as areolate hemelytra and paranota as well as 4-segmented antennae and labium.
 However, there were also significant differences that did not align with the previously established subfamilies such as the absence of spines on the head and a large scutellum.
 These differences helped lead to the recognition of the new subfamily Tingiometrinae and the species of the lace bug in the amber classified as Tingiometra burmanica.